PREVENT THE INSTITUTIONALISATION OF CHILDREN

 From its very first day, the children have identified TARA Outreach Centre as a safe place, where they feel at ease, and hence feel confident to come on a regular basis.

-- The Nursery class is especially run for children below the age of six years in order to set their basics right and prepare them for school.
+- The Nursery class is especially run for children below the age of seven years in order to set their basics right and prepare them for school.

 - The intensive class provides stricter academic monitoring and a thorough support system for children who have shown strong motivation and potential.
 The teachers review the concepts learnt at school and make sure the children cover the syllabus while focusing on teaching them English.
 The social workers are investigating the situation of each child to guarantee educational consistency and continuity.

-We support the families to recovering their strength for improving children care and stability.
+We support the families to recover their strength for improving children's care and stability.

 - “My child has been studying in TOC.
 In the lockdown we have no work.
 There is not much support by the government.
 When we came to know that TARA is distributing ration we were relieved.”
 “Because of TARA we are able to survive" "TARA hai, toh humara choolah jal rha hai”.” – Mr. Raju